scribe-org/Scribe-iOS/README.md

 - Plural nouns are colored orange 🟧
 - Nouns with more than one gender are multicolored

 Languages that are currently supported are German and Spanish, but the Scribe team has interest in creating keyboards for all languages of interest.
 Scribe also prioritizes user privacy by not accessing any user data.
-Fully open-source, Scribe aims to add functionality to create keyboards for iOS power users and language learners.
+Fully open-source, Scribe aims to add functionality to create keyboards for language learners and iOS power users alike.

 # **Contents**<a id="contents"></a>